-To become an approved exporter, your customs authorities must be satisfied that your fruit has originating status and meets any other requirements that they may have.
+To become an approved exporter, your customs' authorities must be satisfied that your cocoa has originating status and meets any other requirements that they may have.

-Proofs of origin remain valid for 10 months after issue
+Proofs of origin remain valid for 10 months after issue.

-The European Union (EU) is the world's largest single market.
+How to export to the EU?
+Check it at www.exporthelp.europa.eu The European Union (EU) is the world's largest single market.
 Therefore, many exporters around the world want to export their products to the EU to meet the large consumer demand.